crcn/node-aster/README.md

 ---------------------

 - Creates expressions out of the arrays uglify-js spits out.
-- Identifies defined variables, their references, and their scope, and places them in a Symbol Table.
+- Identifies variables, their references, and their scope.
 - Easily walk through the AST.

 What about the name?